 \subsection{Unified Information Extraction}

 \cite{lu_uie_2022} first proposed the framework of unified Information Extraction.
-They used structured extraction language to unify the input and output forms of IE tasks and the structural schema instructor to guide the model generation, but it requires further fine-tuning for different downstream task. \cite{USM} considers the knowledge transfer between different tasks and schemas, modeling UIE as a semantic matching task with three dimensions of token-token, token-label and lable-token, which achieves better zero/few-shot transfer ability.
+They used structured extraction language to unify the input and output forms of IE tasks and the structural schema instructor to guide the model generation, but it requires further fine-tuning for different downstream tasks. \cite{USM} considers the knowledge transfer between different tasks and schemas, modeling UIE as a semantic matching task with three dimensions of token-token, token-label and label-token, which achieves better zero/few-shot transfer ability.
 However, performing three-dimensional semantic matching for each token greatly increases the training and inference cost.
 Recently, some researchers have modeled IE as natural language \cite{wang_instructuie_2023, gui-etal-2024-iepile} or code \cite{sainz2024gollie, li-etal-2024-knowcoder} generation tasks.
 They constructed instruction-tuning datasets based on existing IE datasets to fine-tune large language models, realizing knowledge sharing of different tasks and effectively improving UIE performance.
-However, the fine-tuning cost of large language models is high, and the fine-tuned models do not generalize well in new domains.
+However, fine-tuning large language models is expensive, and the fine-tuned models do not generalize well in new domains.